k411e/sdv_lab/ankaios/README.md

 Follow the `Setup with script` section and install the version Eclipse Ankaios v0.6.0.

-When using Ubuntu-24.04 disable AppArmor like discribed in the Ankaios installation guide.
+**Note:** When using Ubuntu-24.04 disable AppArmor like discribed in the Ankaios installation guide.

+The installation script will automatically create a systemd service file for the Ankaios server and an Ankaios agent.

 ## Run Ankaios server